-Eric Roffman had a Ph.D in theoretical physics, and he wanted to make games.
+Eric Roffman had a Ph.D in mathematical physics, and he wanted to make games.
 After working on an interactive LaserDisc poker title, Roffman looked for a way to combine his interests in science, games, computer graphics, and film.
 So in 1990, he started Personal Media Interactive, a company that would develop “projects that looked at the future, or combined gaming with interesting ideas, including a number of games designed to be both intelligent and entertainment.”1

 They would make “intellitainment,” as they awkwardly dubbed it, multimedia games for adults.